Md Zesun Ahmed Mia

 AI & Advanced Computing:

-• Advanced proficiency in generative AI tools (Cursor, GitHub Copilot, VSCode, Cline) for research, teaching, and code development
+• Advanced proficiency in generative AI tools (Cursor, GitHub Copilot, Cline) for research and code development

 Research Impact & Publications